 WATKINS: But you are a large one, you're the second largest office in the country…

-FOXX: …second largest in the country and maybe, yes, I had minimize our impact but the bigger point for me is, you can drive right across our border and things that I don't prosecute in Cook County, in neighboring DuPage County, you may pay quite the price.
+FOXX: …second largest in the country and maybe, yes, I minimized our impact, but the bigger point for me is, you can drive right across our border and things that I don't prosecute in Cook County, in neighboring DuPage County, you may pay quite the price.
 And so I think again, with that disparity and discretion, how justice is administered shouldn't be jurisdictional.
 It shouldn't be based on your zip code.
 The things that we're doing in bail reform in Cook County are drastically different than what some folks in downstate Illinois want and how the prosecutor views their role in downstate Illinois may be very different than how I view my role here.

 That disparity, that kind of range of what happens in these offices, is really concerning to me, as someone who went to school in Southern Illinois and had to wind my way back up, of what happens to me depending on where I stop.
 The point of “how do we make sure that prosecutors across the board that you don't have to be a quote ‘reform’ prosecutor to get justice”—you should just be a prosecutor who acts justly is what I think the goal should be.